r4miao/learning/README.md

 # learning
-for learning git
+for learning

-I wrote this line on local computer to try to push it to github repo "learning".
+I created this temporary github repository to collaborate/mentor my grad students in coding version control.